siobhanlgorman/knits-and-pieces/TESTING.md

 1. User receives success/error messages when completing order/payment
 2. User can view order history in personalised profile when logged in
 3. Email confirmation is received with all order details
-4. Padlock appears in site address bar indicating secure payment process
+4. Padlock appears in site address bar indicating secure payment process and padlock in checkout button

 **Testing Steps**:
 1. With items in basket and in basket page (follow previous steps) click Checkout button